 Donahue Dental of St. Charles, MO Provides Dental Exams

 Receiving a biannual dental exam from Donahue Dental is one of the best things you can do for your oral health.
 Our dental experts suggest you schedule an appointment with us every six months to renew your latest oral exams, x-rays, and evaluations and to have your teeth professionally cleaned.
 Routine dental exams are among the most important components of preventative oral care that will keep your teeth healthy and beautiful for years to come.
-Here at Donahue Dental in St. Charles, we are proud to offer comprehensive general dentistry services that we aim to help you care for your teeth and mouth in our office and beyond.
+Here at Donahue Dental in St. Charles, we are proud to offer comprehensive general dentistry services that aim to help you care for your teeth and mouth in our office and beyond.
 We want you to leave our care feeling more confident about your smile and at peace with your oral health.
 Learn more about our dental exam procedures and contact us today to schedule your appointment!

 What to Expect During Your Dental Exam